 I am an investigative journalist, documentary photographer and awarded nonfiction author from Finland, working around the world.
 I’m interested in observing structural poverty and inequality, human rights, world trade at grass-roots levels, consequences of climate change and the arctic recourse race from the environmental and indigenous rights point of view.

 Currently I’m working on indigenous journalism ethical guidelines in collaboration with Pirita Näkkäläjärvi, Petra Laiti, and Eliisa Alatalo.
 The project is funded with working grants by The Foundation to Promote Journalistic Culture (JOKES) and the Committee for Public Information (TJNK), and the work guided by Indigenous Sámi research guidelines.

-Since January 2018 I have been working full-time on a non-fiction book & research project about the assimilation experiences of the Finnish Sámi Indigenous people and the ownership of the arctic nature in Sámi native region.
-I collaborate with journalist and co-author Jaana Kanninen, our book will be published in late 2019 by Kustantamo S&S. The project is funded by Kone Foundation and the Association of Finnish Non-fiction Writers.
+Since January 2018 I was working full-time on a non-fiction book & research project about the assimilation of the Finnish Sámi Indigenous people and the ownership of the Sámi Homeland.
+I collaborated with journalist and co-author Jaana Kanninen, our book Vastatuuleen was published in October 2019 by Kustantamo S&S. The project was funded by Kone Foundation and the Association of Finnish Non-fiction Writers.

 During 2014–2017 I worked as a PhD student and project coordinator at the University of Helsinki.
 My doctoral dissertation is part of the project Learning in Productive Social Movements on homelessness, housing and land rights in the US, Spain, South Africa and Finland, funded by the Academy of Finland.